Yakima War: The Cascades Massacre

 The Cascades Massacre on March 26, 1856 was the name given to an attack by a coalition of tribes against white soldiers and settlers in the Cascades Rapids.
 The native attackers included warriors from the Yakama, Klickitat, and Cascades tribes (today identified as belonging to Wasco tribes: Cascades Indians / Watlala or Hood River Wasco).
 Fourteen settlers and three US soldiers died in the attack, the most losses for US citizens during the Yakima War.
 The United States sent reinforcements the following day to defend against further attacks.
 The Yakama people fled, but nine Cascades Indians who surrendered without a fight, including Chenoweth, Chief of the Hood River Band, were improperly charged and executed for treason.

 Puget Sound War

 The U.S. Army arrived in the region in the summer of 1856.
 That August Robert S. Garnett supervised the construction of Fort Simcoe as a military post.
-Initially the conflict was limited to the Yakama, but eventually the Walla Walla and Cayuse were drawn into the war, and carried out a number of raids and battles against the American invaders.
+Initially the conflict was limited to the Yakama, but eventually the Walla Walla and Cayuse were drawn into the war, and carried out a number of raids and battles against the American settlers.